desmau5/ethkl2023-teamFDUSD/README.md

 ## Team Vision
 We envision a future where decentralised finance is defactor how modern societies will be living in.
 Free from the control of the agency/institution that has nothing but pure greed in power and corruption.

-## Problem Statement
-**USD3.9 billion crypto fraud in year 2022. **
-In crypto world, many people is getting scam/hack/rug-pull left right center.
-This is really bad for the industry.
-Currently for mass users, there is almost impossible to check if the wallet belong to a malicious identity.
-Or at least, the research part is tedious and complicated.
-What if there is a portal that can tell you right away if this is a trustable wallet address?

 ## Why compliance is important?